Native Plant Restoration Field Trips

 Overview of STARS Field Trips

-A limited number of these field trips are available for grades 6-12.
+A limited number of these field trips are available.
 Native plant restoration staff will be on hand to lead the activities and share their expertise with the students.

 Groups should know that they will be walking/hiking, carrying items up and down the trail, and getting their hands dirty!
 Activities happen in the rain, sun, wind, or snow.